C2-DPO: Constrained Controlled Direct Preference Optimization: Abstract

 \section{Abstract}

-Direct preference optimization (DPO)-style algorithms have emerged as a promising approach for solving the alignment problem in AI.
-We present a novel perspective that formulates these algorithms as implicit classification algorithms.
-This classification framework enables us to recover many variants of DPO-style algorithms by choosing appropriate classification labels and loss functions.
-We then leverage this classification framework to demonstrate that the underlying problem solved in these algorithms is under-specified, making them susceptible to probability collapse of the winner-loser responses.
-We address this by proposing a set of constraints designed to control the movement of probability mass between the winner and loser in the reference and target policies.
-Our resulting algorithm, which we call Constrained Controlled Classification DPO (\texttt{C-3DPO}), has a meaningful RLHF interpretation.
-By hedging against probability collapse, \texttt{C-3DPO} provides practical improvements over vanilla \texttt{DPO} when aligning several large language models using standard preference datasets.
+Direct preference optimization (\texttt{DPO}) has emerged as a promising approach for solving the alignment problem in AI.
+In this paper, we make two counter-intuitive observations about \texttt{DPO}.
+First, we show that \texttt{DPO} loss could be derived by starting from an alternative optimization problem that only defines the KL guardrail on in-sample responses, unlike the original RLHF problem where guardrails are defined on the entire distribution.
+Second, we prove a surprising property of this alternative optimization problem, namely that under its optimal policy, both preferred and rejected responses tend to decrease in probability, a phenomenon typically displayed by DPO in practice.
+To control this behavior, we propose a set of constraints designed to limit the displacement of probability mass between the preferred and rejected responses in the reference and target policies.
+The resulting algorithm, which we call Constrained Controlled DPO (\texttt{C2-DPO}), has a meaningful RLHF interpretation.
+By hedging against the displacement, \texttt{C2-DPO} provides practical improvements over vanilla \texttt{DPO} when aligning several language models using standard preference datasets.